 Elevar’s active portfolio collectively delivers on 10 of the 17 Sustainable Development Goals (SDGs).
 Elevar’s impact framework identifies and assesses business metrics that best demonstrate the progress of our portfolio companies on three main dimensions: Community, Business Model and Scale.
 This is consistent with our belief that, for lasting impact, it is important to identify business metrics that speak to impact as well as business performance – in effect, a commercial approach to impact investing.

 Community demonstrates the degree to which the company is focused on Elevar’s target customer segment (underserved individuals and their enterprises, in low income communities).
-Business model demonstrates the customer engagement with the company and is a metric that reflects how the the company successfully and continuously addresses the needs of the target customer segment.
-Lastly, scale is a measure of the company’s ability to scale and cater to large, unmet customer demand illustrated by the total number of customers reached or product/services distributed by the company to date.
+The Business model demonstrates customer engagement with the company and is a metric that reflects how the company successfully and continuously addresses the needs of the target customer segment.
+Lastly, Scale is a measure of the company’s ability to scale and cater to large, unmet customer demand illustrated by the total number of customers reached or product/services distributed by the company to date.

-The Elevar team conducted a comprehensive exercise to see how the Elevar portfolio is contributing to the Sustainable Development Goals (SDGs), the set of 17 goals adapted by the Member States of the United Nations as part of the “2030 Agenda for Sustainable Development.”
+The Elevar team conducted a comprehensive exercise to see how the Elevar portfolio is contributing to the Sustainable Development Goals (SDGs), the set of 17 goals adopted by the Member States of the United Nations as part of the “2030 Agenda for Sustainable Development.”

 We considered two factors as we mapped our companies with the SDGs: